BACKGROUND INFORMATION TO 2024 EVENTS AND EQUIPMENT REVIEW

 World Sailing also published a 'Events & Equipment Selection Procedure FAQs' to answer questions about the process and invite questions.
-The latest version is dated 8 February 2018.
 The extent and content of questions is an indication of the concern and interest on the decision process, and there still remain questions unanswered.

 The Events and Equipment Working Party recommendation was put to the Events Committee during the latter party of January 2018, who considered the recommendation by telephone conference and email vote.
 The Events Committee approval to the recommendation was published on 1 February 2018 – including reasoning as to why five events were retained and five events put up for review.in mid-February was put to the Council for a decision.
-By email vote, Council voted to approve the Events and Equipment Working Party recommendation on a vote of 21 in favour, 17 against, 2 abstentions.
-This decision was announced on 19 February 2018, and is:
+By email vote, Council voted to approve the Events and Equipment Working Party recommendation on a vote of 21 in favour, 17 against, 2 abstentions, and the following decision was announced on 19 February 2018: